survivejs/sidewind/README.md

 </div>
 ```

-It's also possible to set parent state within a child.
+It's also possible to set the parent state within a child.

 ```html
 <div x-label="parent" x-state="'parent state'">